― WASHINGTON COUNTY, WI ―

 Developing, promoting and preserving the historical heritage of the Farmington community.

-Lizard Mound is one of the most well-preserved Native American effigy mound sites in the United States, with 28 surviving conical and linear mounds on the property.
+Volunteer at Lizard Mound, one of the most well-preserved Native American effigy mound sites in the United States!

 Birth of a Township